 Do digital nomads pay taxes in Portugal?

-Compliance with tax obligations is compulsory for freelancers in Portugal, encompassing annual income tax returns, Value-added tax (VAT), and social security contributions.
+Paying taxes and complying with tax obligations is compulsory for freelancers in Portugal.
+These obligations include annual income tax returns, value-added tax (VAT), and social security contributions.

-So, if you reside in Portugal for an extended period, you will become a tax resident of the country and will be subject to income taxes.
+So, if you reside in Portugal for an extended period, you will become a tax resident and be subject to income taxes.
 In Portugal, personal income tax can reach up to 48 percent.

 Moreover, under this tax residency status, high-value-added activities are taxed at a 20 percent rate, while foreign-sourced pensions are taxed at a 10 percent rate.